qlik-oss/gopherciser-extended-example/schedulers/Readme.md

 }
 ```

-Overriden an existing scheduler with the same name can be done with the `RegisterSchedulerOverride` method.
+Overriding an existing scheduler with the same name can be done with the `RegisterSchedulerOverride` method.

 ```golang
 func init() {